devsonni/devsonni/README.md

 **Some more about me**

-- 🚀 I’m currently working on Dynamics and Control of robotic systems.
+- 🚀 I’m currently working on the Dynamics and Control of robotic systems.
-- 👯 I’m looking to collaborate on anything related to controls of robotic system.
+- 👯 I’m looking to collaborate on anything related to controls of the robotic system.
 - 💬 I would like to share my experience and love to hear about yours too.

 <!--